Financial Aid and Scholarships

 Studying abroad can be affordable!
 Many programs offer the same tuition rates as Kent State, and some programs even have lower tuition.

-It is possible to use your federal financial aid to go on Kent State approved programs.
+It is possible to use your federal financial aid to go on Kent State University-approved programs.
 The Student Financial Aid Office has provided the following document to help inform students about using financial aid abroad.

 If you receive Post 9/11 GI Bill funds, you may be able to use that money to help pay for study abroad.
 The US Department of Veterans Affairs has created a sheet to explain what GI Bill funds might cover.